 Trap-type command Parameter Description

 Switch(config)# snmp- [all auth-fail Specify a trap type that will be sent when

 server trap-type [all auth- auto-backup a certain situation occurs.

-fail auto-backup case-fan case-fan
+fail auto-backup cold- cold-start

-cold-start cpu-load cpu- cold-start all: A trap will be sent when
+start cpu-load cpu- cpu-load cpu- all: A trap will be sent when

-temperature fast- cpu-load cpu- authentication fails, auto-backup
+temperature digital fast- temperature authentication fails, auto-backup

-redundancy mac-limit temperature succeeds or fails, FAN1/2 fails, the
+redundancy mac-limit digital fast- succeeds or fails, the cold/warm starts of

-port-link port-link-flap fast- cold/warm starts of the Managed Switch,
+port-link port-link-flap redundancy the Managed Switch, port link is up or

-power-down power-up redundancy port link is up or down, cpu is overloaded,
+power-down power-up mac-limit port- down, cpu is overloaded, digital input is

-sfp-threshold storm- mac-limit port- power failure occurs, console port link is
+sfp-threshold storm- link port-link- alarmed, power failure occurs, console

-control system-up warm- link port-link- up or down, and so on.
+control system-up warm- flap power- port link is up or down, and so on.

-reload warm-start flap power- auth-fail: A trap will be sent when any
+reload warm-start down power- auth-fail: A trap will be sent when any

-console-port-link] down power- up sfp- unauthorized user attempts to login.
+console-port-link] up sfp- threshold unauthorized user attempts to login.

-threshold
+storm-control

-storm-control auto-backup: A trap will be sent when
+system-up auto-backup: A trap will be sent when

-system-up the auto backup succeeds or fails.
+warm-reload the auto backup succeeds or fails.

-warm-reload

-warm-start case-fan: A trap will be sent when FAN 1

-console-port- or FAN 2 fails.

-link] eald start.
-A trop will be contribed the
+warm-start

-cold-start: A trap will be sent when the Managed Switch boots up.
+console-port- cold-start: A trap will be sent when the

-iwanaged Switch boots up.
+link] Managed Switch boots up.

+-

 cpu-load: A trap will be sent when the

 CPU is overloaded.

 cpu-temperature: A trap will be sent

 when CPU temperature is over High

 Temperature Threshold value, CPU

 temperature returns to the normal status

 (at or under High Temperature Threshold

 value), CPU temperature exceeds the

 range of threshold (0~60 degrees

 centigrade), or the temperature sensor

 fails to detect CPU temperature.

+·

+Digital: A trap will be sent when the alarm

+occurs.

 fast-redundancy: A trap will be sent

 when any specified redundancy port in

 fast redundancy is link up/link down.

-,

-I